-This document is the Workgroup Report which contains the discussion of the Workgroup which formed in July 2017 to develop and assess the proposal.
-In addition, it contains the responses to the Workgroup Consultation, which closed on 10 July 2018 and the voting of the Workgroup held on 18 June 2019.
+This document is the Draft Final CUSC Modification Report document that contains the discussion of the Workgroup which formed in July 2017 to develop and assess the proposal, the responses to the Workgroup Consultation which closed on 10 July 2018, the voting of the Workgroup held on 18 June 2019.
+The Panel reviewed the Workgroup Report at their CUSC Panel meeting on 28 June 2019 and agreed that the Workgroup had met its Terms of Reference and that the Workgroup could be discharged.
+This document also contains the responses received from the Code Administrator Consultation which closed on 28 August 2019.